bdlangton/fitbot/README.md

 ## Fork of fitbot that uses a whitelist instead of a blocklist

-This is a fork of fitbot with one minor change.
+This is a fork of fitbot with one change.
 Instead of specifying a blocklist to prevent certain users from having their activities post, there is a whitelist to specify which users should have their activities posted.
-You must specify the Strava user IDs for every user that wants their activities posted.
+You must specify the Strava user first name and last initial for every user that wants their activities posted.
+See below for a config example.

 ## Installation